Ankara, Turkey

 Ankara's theatre scene is colorful, varied, and enjoyable.

-The State Theatre of Ankara (Devlet Tiyatrosu) is a main attraction, covering a wide range of plays from classic to modern.
+The State Theatre of Ankara (Devlet Tiyatrosu) is a major attraction, presenting a wide range of plays from classics to modern works.

 The Çankaya Municipality Theatre also stands out for its lively shows and support for local artists.